It has been more than ten years, but I still remember every single day leading up to my diagnosis of Rheumatoid Arthritis, and every day since.

 During my treatment with Rheumatologist No. 4, he often emphasized that fat cells were akin to being Inflammation factories.
 During the time while I was waiting to get an appointment with Rheumatologist No. 3, I came across random weight loss programs and my brother recommended a Low Carb, Healthy Fat diet.

 I started a hormone free calorie restricted weight loss programme that limited daily calorie intake to 500 calories per day.
 The calorie restriction went hand in hand with daily doses of supplements and amino acids to stimulate liver function.
 The 3 phase diet aimed to reset the metabolism, stimulate the hypothalamus to release hormones that suppresses appetite and release fat stores.
-Whether it actually did all of that is questionable but I benefitted in other ways.
+Whether it actually did all of that is questionable but I benefited in other ways.

 - The low sugar and low starch diet eliminated most processed carbohydrates from sugar, wheat and other grains